 - Art of the natural world is the guiding spirit behind the paintings, works on paper, and sculpture in the Museum’s collection.
 Visitors can experience nature’s beauty year round in the galleries featuring exhibitions drawn from the Museum’s collection and throughout the sculpture garden and grounds; the Woodson Art Museum’s historic and contemporary collection sets a world standard for avian- and nature-themed art.

 - Diverse exhibitions feature artwork from around the world and change more often than the seasons.
-For details, see the press release about exhibitions through summer 2020.

 - Enriching programs and events for all ages enliven exhibition themes.